 6 Reasons Why It’s Time to Visit the Azores January 3rd, 2024 • by Matt Holmes Almost a decade ago, I first learned of the Azores in an article titled something like, “remote islands that no one knows about.”
 I certainly hadn’t known they existed, which, perhaps is why I was drawn to them once I could point them out on a map.
 The thought of a collection of volcanic islands… Read More »

-Puglia Slideshow October 29th, 2023 • by Deborah Tobey Italy: Discovering Puglia This region, on the heel of Italy’s boot, is a place where the union of art, food, and nature has been celebrated for years.
-Interested?
-Contact Deborah at 1-800-941-8010 or Deborah@boundlessjourneys.com.
+Puglia Walking Tour Slideshow October 29th, 2023 • by Deborah Tobey Italy: Discovering Puglia This region, on the heel of Italy’s boot, is a place where the union of art, food, and nature has been celebrated for years.
+Interested in experiencing this fascinating region of Italy on our Puglia hiking tour?
+Contact us.

-5 Things to Know for Your First Small-Group Tour October 20th, 2023 • by Matt Holmes So, you’ve never been on a small-group tour?
+5 Things to Know for Your First Small-Group Tour October 20th, 2023 • by Matt Holmes So, you’ve never been on a small group adventure tour?
 Neither had I until I started working in the travel industry.
 Most of my traveling was done post-college, solo, and with a big backpack.
-While I had a lot of fun, saw some amazing sites, and had life-changing experiences, I won’t return to that way of traveling.… Read More »
+While I had a lot of fun, saw some amazing sites, and had life-changing experiences, I won’t return to that way… Read More »

 The Island that Time Forgot October 20th, 2023 • by Deborah Tobey Often shrouded in fog, Great Blasket Island lies just three miles off the coast of the Dingle Peninsula.
 At the height of its population in the mid-1800s, around 150 farmers and fishermen eked out a life on its windswept slopes.
 That’s where time stopped on Great Blasket.
 As the rest of the world moved into… Read More »

-The Icelandic Highlands: A Rugged Wonderland June 11th, 2023 • by Deborah Tobey If you really want to get away from it all, the interior of Iceland is like nothing you have ever experienced before.
+The Icelandic Highlands: A Rugged Wonderland June 11th, 2023 • by Deborah Tobey If you really want to get away from it all, an Iceland hiking tour of the interior highland is like nothing you have ever experienced before.
 The mountainous center of the island, with its rocky deserts, jagged mountain peaks, ice caps, volcanoes, hidden valleys, and hot springs, is an awe-inspiring and untouched wilderness.
-For centuries, the interior of Iceland… Read More »
+For centuries,… Read More »